Resources for Businesses

 Information for Businesses to Reopen under Maine’s Four-Stage Plan

-Visit the Maine Department of Economic and Community Development website for checklists for best safety practices for businesses that are approved to reopen under Stage 1 of the plan.
+Visit the Maine Department of Economic and Community Development website for checklists for best safety practices for businesses that are approved to reopen under Stage 1 and 2 of the plan.
 In order to open, businesses must commit to complying with requirements of these checklists by filling out this short online form.
-Please note that licensed health care providers are not required to use this form.

 DECD is also making badges for businesses using the checklist to voluntarily post on their doors, website or social media channels to help instill consumer confidence in their operations.
 Those badges will be found at maine.gov/decd when available.